gtkcyber/ai_cyber_bootcamp/README.md

 Alternatively, you can use our JupyterLab environment at https://labs.gtkcyber.com.

+## AI Usage
+For this course, you will need an OpenAI API key.
+You can get one by creating an account at https://openai.com.
+You may have to set up billing for this service.

 ### Instructors

 - Charles Givre - Data Scientist:  charles.givre@gtkcyber.com
-- Summer Rankin - Instuctor & Data Scientist: summer@gtkcyber.com
+- Summer Rankin - Instructor & Data Scientist: summer@gtkcyber.com

 #### Github Structure